cmm08/bq-dts-partner-clients/README.md

   * [ListDataSourceDefinitions](https://cloud.google.com/bigquery/docs/reference/data-transfer/partner/rest/v1/projects.locations.dataSourceDefinitions/list)

 Note that the 2nd method is only visible to whitelisted partner projects.
 Plese talk to your Google Cloud Platform contact.

-If you like, you can also use gradle to build the client library and example:

-    ```
-    ./gradlew build
-    ```